ombra-chat/ombra-chat/README.md

 mvn clean javafx:run
 ```

+### JLink build

-Use the following command to build a self-contained runtime image:
+In order to use jlink to build a self-contained runtime image, it is necessary to run the `./lib/patch-modules.sh` script.

+Them, use the following command to build:

 ```bash
 mvn clean javafx:jlink